Table of Contents

 Error in sd[1] : object of type 'closure' is not subsettable

-#attempt to subset table function
+# Attempting to subset the table function

 tabld[1]